 What is included:

-- Complete access to all themes, plugins, and features
+- Complete access to all features, themes and plugins (including beautiful Bloom & Monarch)

 - Unlimited websites

 Overall, Elegant Themes membership (where Divi belongs) is packed with value.

 More on Divi Builder:

 - Divi Builder Real Life Examples – The list of websites (some of them big brands) using Divi framework